Tax Returns, ATO + Crypto

 - Records of any agent, accountant or legal costs

 - Software costs in relation to managing your tax affairs

-Canny Group have a team of accountants that are across the ever changing cryptocurrency and can help with any questions that you may have in relation to lodging your tax returns and what needs to be included and where the capital gains tax will come in to play.
-Get in touch today to have a chat to one of our team to be able to walk you through the process.
+Canny Group has a team of accountants that are across the ever-changing cryptocurrency and can help with any questions that you may have in relation to lodging your tax returns and what needs to be included and where the capital gains tax will come into play.
+Get in touch today to have a chat with one of our team to be able to walk you through the process.